-A good childrens atlas can be an excellent source of inspiration and can spark an interest to explore the world through a combination of drawings, pictures, facts and maps.
+A good children’s atlas can be an excellent source of inspiration and can spark an interest in exploring the world through a combination of drawings, pictures, facts and maps.
 It’s not just about learning more about geography, capitals and flags.
 It’s also about learning how climate, nature and culture impact people and shape who we are.
-If you’re looking for a fantastic kids atlas for kids age four and older, check our recommended books below.
+If you’re looking for an awesome kids’ atlas with beautiful maps for children, check out our recommended books below.

 We like the type of travel books that spark our imagination.
 Our kids typically get fascinated with exotic animals and food, which is an excellent starting point to learn more about a country.
 The starting point for wanting our children to become curious explorers of the world around them is to teach them respect for others.